sdmx-twg/vtl/latex/README.md

 ### Compiling documents to PDF

-This is normally done with `pdflatex FILE-NAME.tex` from command line, or using an adequate option from a text editor of your choice.
+This is normally done with `pdflatex FILE-NAME.tex` from command line *twice*, or using an adequate option from a text editor of your choice.
 See e.g. these slides for orientation: